nkss-dev/atlas/courses/CSPE60.md

    - M/G/1 queuing system
    - M/G/1 with non-FIFO disciplines
    - M/G/∞
-   - Queues with time-varying arrival rate.
+   - Queues with time-varying arrival rate

 # Reference Books

 - A. Populis and S.U.
-Pillai: Probability, Random Variables, and Stochastic Process, 4th Edition, McGraw-Hill.
+Pillai: Probability, Random Variables, and Stochastic Process, 4th Edition, McGraw-Hill
-- S. Palaniammal: Probability and Queueing theory, Prentice Hall of India.
+- S. Palaniammal: Probability and Queueing theory, Prentice Hall of India
-- V. Sundarapandian: Probability, Statistics and Queueing Theory, Prentice Hall of India.
+- V. Sundarapandian: Probability, Statistics and Queueing Theory, Prentice Hall of India

 # Outcomes

 - Develop an understanding to the basic concepts of Random Processes, Expectations and Parameter Estimation.
 - Able to understand and apply the Stochastic processes to Science and Engineering problems and applications.
 - Able to calculate the n-step transition probabilities for any Markov chain and understand about the birth and death of processes.
 - Able to apply Markov chain & Birth Death process to real life problems.
 - Develop an understanding of various Queuing Systems.